DevEmmy/Eth-Crawler/README.md

 # Eth Crawler
-This is a project that helps users fetch their transactions and wallet details associated with their wallet address
+This is a project that helps users fetch their transactions and wallet details associated with their Etheruem wallet address.
+This project was built with React as it client-side and consumed an api from [EtherScan](https://ethercan.io)

-## Available Scripts
+## Run the Project

+Before you run the project, you need to generate an api key from [EtherScan](https://ethercan.io), then create a file called `.env` file and declare a variable called "API_KEY".

-In the project directory, you can run:
+In the project directory, you can then run:

 ### `npm start`